Lobster, Norway, Langoustine, Dublin Bay prawn or scampi

 North Sea (Firth of Forth)

-The stock size in this area is above MSY Btrigger.
-Fishing pressure is too high.
+The stock size in this area is well above (above 1.4 times MSY Btrigger) MSY Btrigger.
+Fishing mortality is slightly above Fmsy.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Abalone